fraspass/gb-mep/README.md

 # GB-MEP: Graph-based mutually exciting point processes

-This repository contains the Python library `gb_mep`, which supports the paper *"Graph-based mutually exciting point processes for modelling event times in docked bike-sharing systems"* by Francesco Sanna Passino, Yining Che, and Carlos Cardoso Correia Perello.
+This repository contains the Python library `gb_mep`, which supports the paper *"Graph-based mutually exciting point processes for modelling event times in docked bike-sharing systems"* by Francesco Sanna Passino, Yining Che, and Carlos Cardoso Correia Perello ([arXiv preprint](https://arxiv.org/abs/2311.00595)).
 The repository contains the following directories:

 * `lib` contains the _Python_ library, with code to implement and fit GB-MEPs to graphs of point processes.
 * `notebooks` contains Jupyter notebooks with examples on how to use the `gb_mep` library.